PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 The default values for the cipher list can be obtained through the `TLSConfiguration.defaultCipherList` property.

+### User Switching

+After starting as root and binding the servers to the indicated ports (low, restricted ports such as 80, for example), it us recommended that the server process switch to a non-root operating system user.
+These users are generally given low or restricted permissions in order to prevent security attacks which could be perpetrated were the server running as root.

+At the top level of your configuation data (as a sibling to the "servers" key), you can include a "runAs" key with a string value.
+This value indicates the name of the desired user.
+The process will switch to the user only after all servers have successfully bound their respective listen ports.

+Only a server process which is started as root can switch users.

+Corresponding HTTPServer function: `HTTPServer.runAs(_ user: String)`.

 ## HTTPServer.launch

 There are several variants of the `HTTPServer.launch` functions which permit one or more servers to be started.
 These functions abstract the inner workings of the HTTPServer object and provide a more streamlined interface for server launching.